 Heriot-Watt's Department of Actuarial Mathematics and Statistics was the first of its kind in the UK and is one of the world's leading centres for teaching and research in these areas.

 Our courses offer the chance of an industrial placement or a year studying abroad in Canada or Australia.

 Transfer between our degrees in Actuarial Science and in Financial Mathematics, and between Statistical Data Science and Mathematics, are possible up to the end of Year 2.

 Actuarial Science students at Heriot-Watt can take advantage of our international campuses by taking part in an Inter-Campus Transfer.
-This gives you the opportunity to study at our Malaysia campus for a semester or a year, while still benefitting from the same accreditation by the Institute and Faculty of Actuaries as in Edinburgh, with the chance to gain the same professional exemptions.
+This gives you the opportunity to study at our Malaysia campus for a semester or a year.